 Every effort will be made to match the applicants with a suitable child or children.
 Applicants should be clear however that our priority is to find appropriate families for children.
-Approved adopters will be informed of the National Adoption Register, The East Anglian Consortium and the Partners in Adoption consortium arrangements
+Approved adopters will be informed of the National Adoption Register, and Adoption Link arrangements.